rebeccabilbro/rebeccabilbro.github.io/_posts/2018-07-12-getting-started-with-go.md

 ## Code Organization in Go

-Next you have to set your GOPATH, aka your Go "workspace".
+The next step is to establish your Go "workspace".
 But... what's a workspace?
 The idea of a workspace is one of the things that makes the practice of writing Go code a bit different than with other languages.
 When I'm writing Python code, it can go anywhere.

 So maybe I'll have something like: